olsson82/rivendellweb/README.md

 **This is still in development so there can be things that not works, contain bugs and things can be changed.
 You use it at your own risk.
 Do not use it on a live rivendell machine unless you know what you are doing, and that you know it will not brake your system.
 Before you do anything.
 Read the WIKI**

+**Please be advice that this system use BOTH Rivendells API and also do direct changes in the database**

 ## The project
 This project started after i fixed some bugs in an old script by Brian McGlynn for to use with Rivendell Radio Automation.
 The original script can be found here: https://github.com/bpm1992/rivendell/tree/rdweb/web/rdphp